 Here we have a sketch pad with about fifty blank pages.
 The back cover contained two DIY flying saucers, fully capable of putting someone’s eye out.

 There were at least two variant covers for this product…

 …and at least one other DIY project on the back cover.
 They all had the same title page featuring the three most important Yamato characters: Kodai, Okita, and Captain Harlock.

 Above left is a mini-jigsaw puzzle, next to its larger, more colorful counterpart showing our heroes in even greater peril.

-Showa’s personal best was this elaborate “pocketbook” set, a laminated protector that opened to reveal greeting cards, a note pad, stickers, a mini-guidebook consisting entirely of original art seen nowhere else.
+And finally, this product was Showa Note’s personal best: an elaborate “pocketbook” set consisting of a laminated protector that opened to reveal greeting cards, a note pad, stickers, a mini-guidebook consisting entirely of original art seen nowhere else.